Mazda Wankel engine: 2011 onwards

 Mazda last built a production street car powered by a rotary engine in 2012, the RX-8, but had to abandon it largely to poor fuel efficiency and emissions.
 It has continued to work on the technology, however, as it is one of the company's signature features.
 Mazda officials have said that if they could get it to perform as well as a reciprocating engine they would bring it back, to power a conventional sports car.

 In November 2011, Mazda CEO Takashi Yamanouchi announced that the company was still committed to producing the rotary engine.

 In November 2016, senior managing executive officer of Mazda research and development Kiyoshi Fujiwara told journalists at the Los Angeles motor show that the company would launch its first EV in 2019, and that it was likely to incorporate a rotary engine, but that the details were still "a big secret."
 He did say, however, that the car is likely to use a new-generation rotary engine as a range extender, similar in concept to a BMW i3.
 In 2013, Mazda had displayed a Mazda2 RE prototype car, using a similar rotary range extender EV system.

 In October 2017, Fujiwara told journalists that they were still working on a rotary engine for a sports car, that would potentially in some markets have hybrid drivetrains, but both would have different powertrains from Mazda's first EV, to be released in 2019/20. "...some cities will ban combustion, therefore we need some additional portion of electrification because the driver can't use this rotary sports car.
 Some of the regions we don't need this small electrification, therefore we can utilise pure rotary engines."

 In 2021, Mazda announced that the upcoming plug-in hybrid variant of the MX-30 would use a new rotary engine acting as a range extender to recharge the batteries, but not to power the wheels.

+In late 2025, while not confirmed by Mazda publicly, production of the 8C-powered MX-30 ended, with the model pulled from the European market.
+Production is expected to continue, however, in 2026 for the Japanese market.